0xMartin/RoboCupMS/README.md

 #### 2️⃣ Configure Environment Variables

-Create a `.env` file in the project root directory with the following configuration:
+Create a `.env` file in the project root directory with the following configuration (you can copy from `.env.example`):

 ```env
 # ===========================================